 Learning for living

-Whether you want to be more confident with your debit card, learn how to understand your wage slip or spend your money in the shops, we can support you to gain the skills to become more independent and also to understand the responsibilities this brings.
+Whether you want to be more confident with your debit card, learn how to understand your wage slip or spend your money responsibly within a budget, we can support you to gain the skills to become more independent and also to understand the responsibilities this brings.
 Like all aspects of adulthood, as Spiderman said “with great power comes great responsibility!“.

 Perhaps you find busy or noisy places challenging or maybe you are trying to take more responsibility for your health … life as a young adult is all about learning more ways to help yourself, understand the world around you and become more independent.